Renting Servers in the Cloud: The Case of Equal Duration Jobs

+\item We show a tight asymptotic bound of $2/3$ on the load of long-running uniform \FF servers when jobs have duration $2$ and integer arrival times $0, 1, 2, \ldots$ (Corollary~\ref{corollary:uniform_long_servers}).
+This implies a competitive ratio of $\approx 3/2$ for \FF in the long-running uniform case.

-\end{enumerate} Note that the third result demonstrates that if we consider the case of jobs of duration $2$ and integer arrival times $0, 1, 2, \ldots$ then those servers running for a long time automatically have a high load in the limit.
+\end{enumerate} Note that the last result demonstrates that if we consider the case of jobs of duration $2$ and integer arrival times $0, 1, 2, \ldots$ then those servers running for a long time automatically have a high load in the limit.
 This suggests that the difficult inputs for \FF are those where servers are short lived.
-Thus, we conjecture that the case of jobs having duration $2$ and arrival times $0$ and $1$ and uniform \FF servers is responsible for the worst-case competitive ratio.
-By the above items (2) and (4) specialized to $t = 1/2$ we get lower bound of $\approx 1.89$ and the asymptotic upper bound of $\approx 1.92$, respectively, for this case.

-Our conceptual contributions are as follows: we show how to extend and apply the weight function technique to the \RSiC problem, we prove the strict competitive ratio on the performance of \FF for a special case, and we outline the above program towards closing the gap in the analysis of the \FF for \RSiC.

 The rest of this paper is organized as follows.
 The related work is summarized in Section~\ref{Section:Related-Work}.
 Section~\ref{Section:Preliminaries} introduces some basic notation and definition for the renting servers in the cloud problem.
 In Section~\ref{Section:NextFit}, we discuss the bounds for the \NF algorithm.
-Then, in Section~\ref{Section:FirstFit}, we present our lower and upper bounds for the \FF algorithms.
-We discuss long running uniform \FF servers in Section~\ref{sec:long_servers}, which suggests that shorter-lived servers may result in worse competitive ratio.
-As such, we analyze the case of $2$ arrival times and uniform \FF servers in Section~\ref{sec:uniform_2_arrivals}.
+Then, in Section~\ref{Section:FirstFit}, we discuss the bounds for the \FF algorithm.
+In Sections~\ref{sec:ff_lb} and ~\ref{sec:general_2_arrivals}, we present our lower and upper bounds for the \FF algorithm, respectively.
 The strict bound for \FF is analyzed in Section~\ref{Section:Strict}.
+We also discuss long running uniform \FF servers in Section~\ref{sec:long_servers}, which suggests that shorter-lived servers may result in worse competitive ratio.
 Finally, conclusions are made in Section~\ref{Section:Conclusion}.